plexsystems/desktop-helpers/README.md

 To invoke a PowerShell script, download it from this repository.
 Advanced users may use `git clone` to pull the entire repository, but you can also download individual files by nagivating to them, clicking the `Raw` button in the top right corner of the page, and downloading the content that appears.

 Once the file exists on your machine, create a shortcut to it.
 For the shortcut path, enter `powershell.exe -ExecutionPolicy Bypass -File ""`, where the path to the script is in quotes.
+If you wish to pass in additional parameters, you can do so by appending them to the end of the shortcut path: `powershell.exe -ExecutionPolicy Bypass -File "" -Product Classic -CompanyCode edgeent`.

 If upon launching your shortcut, nothing happens, try appending `-noexit` after `powershell.exe` to read the error message that appears.